 During her leisure time Amanda enjoys traveling; she has studied in Egypt with the late Dr. Ben Yosef Johanna from Cornell University.
 She has been a guest speaker in Brazil on Character Development in Schools.
 She has traveled extensively to Caribbean Islands and has been to Senegal, West Africa.
 She also enjoys reading, writing (particularly poems & words of wisdom), and socializing with family and close friends.

 Amanda is divorced and has three adult children: Symone, married to Stephen with two children, (Summer & S J); plus Blair and Imani.
 She resides in Hillside, NJ.

-Thornton has a diverse professional portfolio which strongly empowers her career and immediately makes her an asset to any advisory team.
-Currently, she consults as a Program Analyst for the Federal Government at Walter Reed National Military Medical Center.
-In this role, her primary focus is on data collection, statistical analysis, and training for Military personnel.
+Marcia Thornton has a diverse professional portfolio which strongly empowers her career and immediately makes her an asset to any advisory team.
+Currently, she is a Human Resources Specialist for the Federal Government.

-On a personal level, Marcia Thornton is the loving wife of Marcus Thornton and the mother of two great children – Xavier and Mia.
+On a personal level, Marcia Thornton is the loving wife of Marcus Thornton and the mother of three great children – Xavier, Mia, and Marcus.
 She is the daughter of Wycliffe Leitch and the late Ursula Johnson.
 Her siblings include one sister, one brother, and three step sisters.

 Ms. Naomi Wright is a native of Newark, New Jersey.
 She was reared in private schools and holds a degree in Early Childhood/ Elementary Education.